 Should you find any holes in your tile grout lines, fill them with fresh tile grout and smooth them out with a sponge.

 Stone and ceramic tiles tend to expand and contract with the changes in temperatures.
-Although these movements are very slight, they can cause your tiles to scratch.
+Although these movements are very slight, they can cause your tiles to crack.
 Caulking the joints between tiles gives them the added flexibility they need.
 So caulk these areas rather than grout them.